BrianRivera22/configure_AD/README.md

 <img src="https://github.com/BrianRivera22/configure_AD/blob/main/AD%20Implementation%20%26%20PowerShell%20User%20Creation/13.png"/>
 </p>
 <p>
-Log into Client-1 as Jane.Admin -> System -> Remote Desktop -> Select users that can remotely access this PC -> Add -> Domain Users -> Check names -> OK
+Log into client-1 as jane_admin -> System -> Remote Desktop -> Select users that can remotely access this PC -> Add -> Domain Users -> Check names -> OK

-This will allow any user under the Domain Users group in the domain controller to be able to log into Client-1.
+This will allow any user under the Domain Users group in the domain controller to be able to log into client-1.
 We will create users in the User Creation lab.
 </p>
 <br />